smirarab/sepp/tutorial/tipp-tutorial.md

 Each sequence name is mapped to the unique id in the taxonomy file.

 Finally, in order to find the best placement, we need the model parameters of the taxonomic tree.
-This can be generated by RAxML using the `-f e` option.
+This can be generated by RAxML using the `-f e` or the `-g` option.

 Thus, specialized marker datasets can be generated for any organisms, not just bacteria, by providing these files.